Neoplan USA: Acquisition and bankruptcy

 Neoplan USA was acquired by Willis Stein & Partners, a Chicago-based private investment firm in 1998, making it independent of its German parent Neoplan, although one source states it was spun off in 1989.

-The company opened a third US plant, occupying the space previously used by Eagle Bus at Brownsville, Texas in June 2001, but that plant closed shortly afterward in June 2002 as part of a restructuring that began under new President John Russell, who came onboard in April 2002.
+The company opened a third US plant, occupying the space previously used by Eagle Bus at Brownsville, Texas, in June 2001, but that plant closed shortly afterward in June 2002 as part of a restructuring that began under new President John Russell, who came on board in April 2002.
 Neoplan USA also discontinued its entire luxury motorcoach line (Cityliner, Skyliner, Starliner, and Spaceliner) in 2002, concentrating on its transit buses.
-In August 2003, the company sold a small equity share to its lenders to reduce its outstanding loans by 75 percent, and announced its corporate headquarters would move from Lamar to Denver one year later, saving customers and suppliers a three hour drive.
+In August 2003, the company sold a small equity share to its lenders to reduce its outstanding loans by 75 percent, and announced its corporate headquarters would move from Lamar to Denver one year later, saving customers and suppliers a three-hour drive.
 Neoplan USA moved into office spaces previously occupied by Frontier Airlines.

 In 2003–2006 it also built 28 40 ft electric trolley buses and 32 articulated dual-mode buses for Boston's MBTA.
 Neoplan USA was the sole bidder; because of the small size and specialized manufacturing needed for the order, MBTA was granted a waiver to Buy America requirements, as the buses would be assembled in Germany.
 Neoplan USA reached a peak of 625 employees and revenue of $810 million before it ceased operations in January 2006.

 On November 15, 2005, Neoplan USA announced it would close its Lamar plant on January 13 after failing to raise $10 million in new capital.
 Neoplan USA filed for Chapter 11 bankruptcy protection in August 2006, listing assets of $13.7 million and debts of $59 million.
 In its last few months of operation, Neoplan USA had fallen on hard times, such as warranty issues with San Francisco's MUNI and cash-flow problems after Boston's MBTA canceled an order due to late deliveries.
 A manufacturing company based in Texas purchased the Neoplan factory in Lamar, promising to reopen in 2008.

 The company still technically continued to exist until selling its parts-supply division, Neopart.
 Once Neopart was sold, in October 2007, Neoplan USA ceased to exist.